Back Acne

-Back acne can develop when certain conditions are favorable for the growth of the bacterium P. acnes.
+Back acne develops when certain conditions are favorable for the growth of the bacterium P. acnes.
 These conditions are sometimes related to hot humid weather or hiking with a backpack for prolonged periods.
-Sometimes there is a genetic factor (if acne runs in your family), but usually fluctuating hormones play a role in the development of back acne.
+Sometimes there is a genetic factor (if acne runs in your family).
+However, usually fluctuating hormones play a role in the development of back acne.
 These hormones could be the male hormones testosterone and dihydrotestosterone or female hormones, which fluctuate normally during the menstrual cycle.

-Fluctuating hormones and stress can stimulate the sebaceous glands to produce more sebum (an oily substance), which is secreted around hair follicles to lubricate the hair and skin.
-Acne lesions start as a blockage in the hair follice.
-Increased sebum output in combination with dead skin cells can clog skin pores further, resulting in whiteheads (closed comedo) or blackheads (open comedo).
+Fluctuating hormones and stress can stimulate the sebaceous glands to produce more sebum (an oily substance).
+Sebum is secreted around hair follicles to lubricate the hair and skin.
+Acne lesions start as a blockage in the hair follicle.
+Increased oil combined with dead skin cells can clog skin pores further.
+This results in whiteheads (closed comedo) or blackheads (open comedo).
 When the bacteria P. acnes is introduced into the mix, the lesion may become inflamed leading to a red appearance (the common acne pimple).

 Back acne does not just develop when many hairs are present on the back.
 Acne can develop in any hair follicle.
 If you have unwanted hair on your back, then it is advisable to take every precaution to prevent back acne from becoming worse.
 If you are already shaving your back or think about getting rid of hair on your back, read our article about shaving and avoiding body acne.